svin24/svin24.github.io/content/blog/Open-source-matters.md

 date: 2022-09-16
 ---

-In 1988, "Resin Identification Codes" where introduced by the plastic industry.
+In 1988, "Resin Identification Codes" were introduced by the plastic industry.
 These look exactly like the recycling symbol ♺, which is not trademarked or regulated, except that a number is enclosed within the triangle.
 These symbols simply identify what kind of plastic was used.
 The vast majority of plastic is